South Carolinians can apply for help with energy bills - NewsBreak

 Dominion Energy encourages customers needing help to apply for assistance funding through the Low-Income Home Energy Assistance Program (LIHEAP).

 “Heating and cooling can represent as much as 50% of our customers’ annual energy costs, and high temperatures can have a significant impact on summer bills,” said Sam Dozier, general manager of customer service at Dominion Energy South Carolina.
-“With August designated as LIHEAP Action Month, we want to assure our customers who may be struggling financially that we are here to help connect them with LIHEAP assistance, as well as a number of additional payment plans and options.”4 South Carolina education tax credits you may qualify for
+“With August designated as LIHEAP Action Month, we want to assure our customers who may be struggling financially that we are here to help connect them with LIHEAP assistance, as well as a number of additional payment plans and options.”ALSO ON WJBF: Report lists South Carolina as 6th worst state to live in

 LIHEAP allows qualifying customers access to bill payment and energy assistance in addition to weatherization and energy-related home repairs, the utility said in a release.